blackmacaroon/webdb-i-challenge/queries.md

 GROUP BY City

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.

+DELETE FROM Customers
+WHERE Customers.CustomerID NOT IN
+ (SELECT Orders.CustomerID FROM Orders)

 <!-- DELETE FROM customers
 WHERE NULL IN()